 Welcome!
-I am Anand Jayprakash Vaidya, Professor of Philosophy at San Jose State University in Northern California, and former Director of the Center for Comparative Philosophy.
+I am Anand Jayprakash Vaidya, Professor of Philosophy at San Jose State University in Northern California, and occasional Director of the Center for Comparative Philosophy.
 You can find information about me, my research and papers, and courses at this site.
 If you are a student in one of my courses, you can find information about your course and reading assignments under the courses tab.
 I can be contacted by email at:

 - "Towards an Attention-First Epistemology" at The Virtues of Attention Conference hosted by Jonardon Ganeri, New York University.
 April 24-26, 2019.